OS2mo/os2mo/README.md

   first.
 For example `2021-01-01`.

 In addition to filters, a few methods have been made available for the templates.
-These are called using the normal function call syntax:
+These are called using the normal function call syntax.
+For example:
 ```
 {
   "key": "{{ nonejoin(ldap.postalCode, ldap.streetAddress) }}"